Comey indictment reinstated on appeal before 2027?

 ## Contract Snapshot

-This market resolves to YES if any federal appellate court, including the U.S. Supreme Court, reverses or vacates the November 24, 2025 district court order dismissing James Comey's indictment, allowing criminal prosecution to proceed, before January 1, 2027.
-If this condition is not met by the deadline, the market resolves to NO. The market will close early upon the event's occurrence, otherwise by December 31, 2026 at 11:59 PM EST, with payouts expected 30 minutes after closing.
+The market resolves to "Yes" if any federal appellate court, including the U.S. Supreme Court, reverses or vacates the district court's November 24, 2025 order dismissing James Comey's indictment, allowing the criminal prosecution to proceed.
+This event must occur before January 1, 2027.
+If the event does not occur by December 31, 2026, 11:59 PM EST, the market resolves to "No." The market closes early if the "Yes" event occurs, otherwise it expires on the aforementioned date, with resolutions relying on sources such as PACER and major news outlets.

 ## Market Discussion

-The discussion revolves around the legal developments concerning the potential reinstatement of James Comey's indictment.
-The primary argument for "Yes" is the Justice Department's filing of a brief with the 4th Circuit, seeking to revive criminal cases against Comey by arguing the Attorney General's power for successive interim US attorney appointments.
-No explicit arguments for "No" are present in the discussion, although the market currently shows a 19% chance of the indictment being reinstated.
+The primary viewpoint discussed among traders centers on legal developments concerning the potential reinstatement of the Comey indictment.
+A key argument for "Yes" is the Justice Department's filing of a brief with the 4th Circuit, seeking to revive criminal cases against James Comey and Letitia James by asserting the Attorney General's power regarding interim U.S. attorney appointments.
+There are no notable arguments or viewpoints presented for "No" in the provided discussion.

 ## Market Data